“Delightful to see him up to his elbows in potting soil.”

 - to expand plant-related activities for deeper meaning and more enrichment.

-These two quests led directly to the first two projects on this website:
+These two quests led directly to the two projects on this website:

-- Plant Morphology: An Activity Program for Use in Therapeutic Recreation, Horticultural Therapy, Adult Education, and Youth Activities (the second quest).
+- Plant Morphology: An Activity Program for Use in Therapeutic Recreation, Horticultural Therapy, and Adult Education (the second quest).

-This site serves to promote the completion of these two projects and perhaps add others in the future.
+This site serves to promote the completion of these two projects.

 To provide feedback to the originator of this site, send an email to